Talking about Schroon Lake

 The Schroon Lake region is a heck of a lot more than just the lake itself (although there's plenty of anglers who may disagree, but that's another story).
 This is big country; it's about as big as it gets in New York state.
 It's the kind of place where a deer can grow old, grow a rack you've always envisioned for your wall, and grow to approach that magical 200-pound field-dressed mark that the locals gauge as a true Adirondack's trophy buck.

 And it's where hardcore deer hunters make annual pilgrimages to every fall, to trek deep into the backcountry, prepared to go one-on-one with that big buck, and also prepared to return safely without getting turned around in the big woods and losing their bearings.
 You have to know what you're doing up here, but the rewards can be great for the deer hunter who cuts a big track in the snow.

 Pharoah Lake Wilderness

 This is the kind of place where, with a little advanced preparation, you can hunt all day and still never leave state-owned land.
 Take, for example, the sprawling Pharoah Lake Wilderness Area in the towns of Schroon and Ticonderoga (and beyond, into neighboring Warren County).
 It's over 46,000 acres.
 If you pick up a good track, you can stay on it all day.
-The excitement will build as you close in, firmly believing he's just over the next ridge.

 The same is true for the Blue Mountain Wild Forest, a 37,800-acre tract, part of which is in Minerva.
 The Hudson Gorge Primitive Area adds another 17,000-acre option.
 And there are more spots across the region where public hunting is allowed.